mathhobbit/EditCalculateAndChart/README.md

 - [jfreechart](http://github.com/jfree/jfreechart)

-First, you need to build/ java, it needs to be version higher than 11.
+First, you need to install java (or build from scratch), it needs to be version higher than 11.

 Second, you need to build orson-charts, jfreechart and  "jar -xvf" the respective jar files in